Founder + Head Director

 Prior to her teaching career, Jodie earned her Bachelors of Science in Communications from the University of Texas at Austin and was later the Public Relations Coordinator for Ronald McDonald for the McDonald’s Owner/Operators of Connecticut and Western Massachusetts.

-Married 31 years, Jodie and her husband, Greg, recently moved to Pittsburg, Texas, fulfilling a lifelong dream of living on the lake.
-They have three children: Lena Wilk, who has a Masters in Choreography from the University of Jacksonville and a Bachelors in Dance from Texas State, and just completed two years as the Assistant Director of the Dulles Dolls Dance Team, Sugarland, Texas; Liza Wilk, actress, model, voiceover artist and dancer with Linda McAlister Talent, a University of Texas at Austin graduate in Theatre and Dance, appeared in the movie “Alita: Battle Angel”, has two Rolling Stone Top 10 videos with Christina Grimmie’s “The Ballad of Jessica Blue” and Paul Cauthen’s “Saddle,” and is currently starring in “The Walking Point,” a film to be released August, 2019; and Cody, who graduated with a Business degree from the Walton School of Business at the University of Arkansas and is currently working at a large tech company in Plano.
+Married 32 years, Jodie and her husband, Greg, recently moved to Pittsburg, Texas, fulfilling a lifelong dream of living on the lake.
+They have three children: Lena Wilk, who has a Masters in Choreography from the University of Jacksonville and a Bachelors in Dance from Texas State, and just completed two years as the Assistant Director of the Dulles Dolls Dance Team, Sugarland, Texas; Liza Wilk, actress, model, voiceover artist and dancer with Linda McAlister Talent, a University of Texas at Austin graduate in Theatre and Dance, appeared in the movie “Alita: Battle Angel”, has two Rolling Stone Top 10 videos with Christina Grimmie’s “The Ballad of Jessica Blue” and Paul Cauthen’s “Saddle,” and is currently starring in “The Walking Point" and "Full Out 2" available on Amazon Prime; and Cody, who graduated with a Business degree from the Walton School of Business at the University of Arkansas and is currently working at a large tech company in Plano.

 Director + Choreographer